Lake retention time: More specific residence times

 It is possible to calculate more specific residence time figures for a particular lake, such as individual residence times for sub-volumes (e.g. particular arms), or a residence time distribution for the various layers of a stratified lake.
 These figures can often better express the hydrodynamics of the lake.
 However, any such approach remains a simplification and must be guided by an understanding of the processes operating in the lake.

 Two approaches can be used (often in combination) to elucidate how a particular lake works: field measurements and mathematical modeling.
 One common technique for field measurement is to introduce a tracer into the lake and monitor its movement.
 This can be a solid tracer, such as a float constructed to be neutrally buoyant within a particular water layer, or sometimes a liquid.
 This approach is sometimes referred to as using a Lagrangian reference frame.
 Another field measurement approach, using an Eulerian reference frame, is to capture various properties of the lake water (including mass movement, water temperature, electrical conductivity and levels of dissolved substances, typically oxygen) at various fixed positions in the lake.
 From these can be constructed an understanding of the dominant processes operating in the various parts of the lake and their range and duration.

 Field measurements alone are usually not a reliable basis for generating residence times, mainly because they necessarily represent a small subset of locations and conditions.
 Therefore, the measurements are generally used as the input for numerical models.
 In theory it would be possible to integrate a system of hydrodynamic equations with variable boundary conditions over a very long period sufficient for inflowing water particles to exit the lake.
 One could then calculate the traveling times of the particles using a Lagrangian method.
 However, this approach exceeds the detail available in current hydrodynamic models and the capacity of current computer resources.
 Instead, residence time models developed for gas and fluid dynamics, chemical engineering, and bio-hydrodynamics can be adapted to generate residence times for sub-volumes of lakes.

 Renewal time

-One useful mathematical model the measurement of how quickly inflows are able to refill a lake.
+One useful mathematical model is the measurement of how quickly inflows are able to refill a lake.
 Renewal time is a specific measure of retention time, where the focus is on 'how long does it take to completely replace all water in a lake.'
 This is modeling can only be done with an accurate budget of all water gained and lost by the system.
 Renewal time simply becomes a question how quickly could the inflows of the lake fill the entire volume of the basin (this does still assume the outflows are unchanged).
 For example if Lake Michigan was emptied, it would take 99 years for its tributaries to completely refill the lake.